This house is also described in advert no 4289166.

 |Further details indoors|

-"Le Pichet" is a traditional mountain house built, as are many in the region, partly into the hillside.
-It adjoins "La Carrette", the former farmhouse which we now also have the privelege to own.
-Over the past 18 years we have lovingly restored it to retain as many of the original features as possible - the "pas de oiseaux" originally built for thatching purposes, and the beams of the old roof structure.
-Tastefully and comfortably furnished, and now hung with paintings by Rodney and embroideries by Eleri, we are proud to welcome you into this part of our home.
-Rodney's sculptures provide a final personal touch.
+"Le Pichet" is built, as are many houses in the region, partly into the hillside.
+It adjoins "La Carrette", the former farmhouse which we now also own.
+Lovingly restored over the past 20 years it retains as many of the original features as possible - the "pas de oiseaux" originally built for thatching purposes, and the beams of the old roof structure.
+It is tastefully and comfortably furnished, largely in oak, and Rodney's sculptures and paintings, together with Eleri's embroideries provide a personal and homely touch.

 |Further details outdoors|